mde/timezone-js/README.md

 ### Testing

+This library requires timezone info from [IANA database](http://www.iana.org/time-zones).
+Download the data and put timezone files into lib/tz

-This library uses jasmine-node as the testing framework.
+It also uses jasmine-node as the testing framework.
 In order to run the tests, do `npm test`

 Feel free to add more tests.